geeksville/arduleader/README.md

 * Wiki documentation mainly by Peter Meister
 * Most icons by Scott Berfield
 * Mission Motors Inc. kindly open source the tiny HTTP server we now embed into the application
+* Pieter@Diydrones bought me a bluetooth serial adapter to test with

 # License